Abinesh-j18/Abinesh-j18/README.md

 # 💫 About Me:
-Hi 👋, I'm Abinesh<br><br> 💻 A passionate developer with a strong focus on building impactful and dynamic solutions.🚀<br><br>  📚 🎉Completed Cisco Certified Internet work
+Hi 👋, I'm Abinesh<br><br> 💻 A passionate developer with a strong focus on building impactful and dynamic solutions.🚀<br><br> 🎓 Completed a Higher Diploma in Computing and Software Engineering (Cardiff Metropolitan University)💻 <br><br>  📚 🎉Completed Cisco Certified Internet work
 Expert(CCIE) at GreatLake